Long Live The Black Parade

 Long Live The Black Parade (Note: Originally titled Long Live: The Black Parade North American Tour.
 Also referred to as just Long Live.
 Later tour dates were announced under the title The Black Parade 2026.) is a concert tour by the American rock band My Chemical Romance in celebration of their third studio album, The Black Parade (2006).
-It began on July 11, 2025, in Seattle, with the last scheduled date on October 24, 2026, in Los Angeles.
+The tour began on July 11, 2025, in Seattle, and is set to conclude on November 23, 2026, in Jakarta, Indonesia.
 For the tour, the band plays The Black Parade in its entirety, as well as multiple other songs on a separate B-stage set.

-A theatrical styled production, the tour follows an overarching narrative centered around the fictional dictatorship of Draag.
-It sees the return of the band's Black-Parade alter-ego from the Black Parade World Tour in 2007, performing to appease Draag's leader, known as the Grand Immortal Dictator.
+A theatrical-styled production, Long Live follows an overarching narrative centered around the fictional authoritarian country of Draag.
+It sees the return of the band's Black-Parade alter-ego from the Black Parade World Tour in 2007, who in the show are performing to appease Draag's leader, known as the Grand Immortal Dictator (played by Wayne Jay).
 Each show of the tour progresses the story, which is told through interactions between the band and multiple other characters, such as the Clerk (Charlie Saxton) and Marianne (Lucy Joy Altus).
-Multiple songs from The Black Parade were given modifications for the tour, ranging from new sections and introductions, to extended outros.
+Multiple songs from The Black Parade have been given modifications for the tour, ranging from new sections and introductions, to extended outros.

-The tour was first announced in November 2024, after the band's performance of The Black Parade in its entirety at When We Were Young, which marked the album's first full live performance since 2007.
-The tour was initially announced with ten shows in North America, with an extra Los Angeles date, shows in Mexico City, Europe and the United Kingdom, South America, and a second United States leg being announced later.
-The tour has grossed over $72,100,000, with a total attendance of 365,000.
+Long Live has been met with positive reviews, with several journalists praising its production, the creation of a new story for The Black Parade, and the B-stage sets.
+The tour's political messaging, which is a parody of political authoritarianism, were also widely discussed; some viewed it as an analogy of real world politics.
+The tour has grossed over $122 million, with an attendance of over 800,000.